dboddie-canonical-work/disgorged-docs/using-the-snapctl-tool.rst

 This hook is capable of executing the *snapctl refresh* command with 3 specific arguments, ``hold``, ``proceed`` and ``pending``:

 This feature is currently considered experimental.
-See `Refresh control </t/refresh-control/27213>`__ for further details.
+See `Refresh control <refresh-control_>`_ for further details.

 .. _snapctl-tool-refresh-hold: